 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card earns unlimited 2 miles for every $1 spent.
-You can redeem your miles for travel statement credits, airline flights, or transfer them to a Capital One airline transfer partner.
+You can redeem your miles for travel statement credits, and airline flights or transfer them to a Capital One airline transfer partner.
 You also get a fee credit of up to $100 for Global Entry or TSA PreCheck.

 Chase Sapphire Reserve